dabit3/follow-lens-profiles/README.md

-## Follow an array of profiles on Lens Protocol
+## Follow profiles on Lens Protocol from Twitter Replies

 > DISCLAIMER - This is highly experimental.